unfoldtoolbox/UnfoldMakie.jl/docs/src/tutorials/parallelcoordinates.md

 Since PCPs use a `DataFrame` as an input, the library needs to know the names of the columns used for plotting.

-For more informations about mapping values, look into the [Mapping Data](@ref config_mapping) section of the documentation.

 While there are multiple default values that are checked in that order if they exist in the `DataFrame`, a custom name might need to be choosen for:

 ### y